will-mearns/personal-user-manual/README.md

 <details>
     <summary>Tips</summary>
-Optional Section: There are some sections that are deliberately omitted from this template, but which arguably should be here - depending on your role, how comfortable you are sharing with your team etc. You may want to include these or use them as inspiration for your own.

-- "How I like my 1:1s" - This might be more relevant for managers to set expectations of their direct reports.
-Although direct reports certainly should have a say in how their 1:1s are structured
-- "Quirks" - While this is a fun one, there is a temptation to hide behaviour here that probably should be worked on instead.
-Additionally, behaviour is complex, situation dependent and evolving.
-Stating you have a particular quirk makes it immutable and sets the expectation that you will always act like this.
-That said please feel free to include a section like this as it's a good icebreaker, and adds a personal touch.
-Just be aware that you might be unaware of some of your own "quirky" behaviour.
-- "How to interpret my calendar" - If you're someone with wall to wall meetings every day it might be difficult for colleagues to find a good time to speak with you.
-If this is the case, then this section might be helpful to outline when you typically could make time for them.
-- "What you can expect from me" - Another one that might be useful for line managers, career coaches and mentors more than ICs.
-You may want to use this to set expectations around how often you'll be scheduling catchups, how you share feedback and what sort of support you can offer.
+- "How I like my 1:1s" - Without an agenda and an open space to talk about whatever we want to, maybe 50% of the time relating to work.
+- "How to interpret my calendar" - Maybe's can be double booked.
+I won't attend meeting invites that overlap with my "Personal" calendar items.
+Ask before double-booking time I've blocked off for myself as it usually means I need to finish something for a deadline.
+- "What you can expect from me" - I try to meet with everyone at least once a month, so we can catch up and have time to work through whatever we need to.
+If I say I will do something, I will do it; sometimes it is just a question of when as my calendar sometimes have overlapping priorities.
 </details>